johangithub/AFMAN11-217v1/chp3.md

 #### 3.5.{#3_5} Single Medium Displays.

 A single medium display is a Head-Up Display (HUD), HeadDown Display (HDD), or Helmet-Mounted Display (HMD) (Figure 3.7).
-These systems can display control, performance, and navigation data in the pilot's outside field of view, enabling him to clear and monitor instruments simultaneously.
-Information received from HUD equipment that is not certified for sole-reference instrument flight by HQ USAF/A3O must be verified with other cockpit indications.
+These systems can display control, performance, and navigation data in the pilot's outside field of view, enabling him to clear and monitor instruments simultaneously. <strong><em>Information received from HUD equipment that is not certified for sole-reference instrument flight by HQ USAF/A3O must be verified with other cockpit indications.</em></strong>

 ##### Figure 3.7.
 Helmet Mounted Display.
 ![fig3_7](figs/fig3_7.png)